writing-resources/awesome-scientific-writing/README.md

   tools to do it :link:.
 - [Jupyter Book](https://jupyterbook.org/en/stable/) - A static site generator which converts a collection of CommonMark, MyST markdown and Jupyter notebooks into a HTML website.
+- [Manubot](https://manubot.org/) - Workflow for writing and publishing scholarly manuscripts with Markdown, persistent-identifier citations, and reproducible builds.
 - [latex2arxiv](https://github.com/YuZh98/latex2arxiv) - Command-line tool which converts
   a LaTeX project into an arXiv-ready ZIP: prunes unused files, strips comments and draft markup, and flags arXiv submission blockers before upload.